rundeck/docs/docs/manual/plugins/aws-plugins-overview.md

 ## Overview

-Process Automation integrates with Amazon Web Services (AWS) through a variety of plugins listed below.
+Runbook Automation integrates with Amazon Web Services (AWS) through a variety of plugins listed below.
-By integrating Process Automation with AWS, users can provide a centralized, self-service interface for both simple and complex tasks spanning multiple cloud environments.
+By integrating Runbook Automation with AWS, users can provide a centralized, self-service interface for both simple and complex tasks spanning multiple cloud environments.

-_Click to expand to see the full list of Process Automation plugins for AWS:_
+_Click to expand to see the full list of Runbook Automation plugins for AWS:_
-<details><summary> <font size="5">Process Automation AWS Plugins</font> </summary>
+<details><summary> <font size="5">Runbook Automation AWS Plugins</font> </summary>

 |     AWS Service Type      |Plugin | Plugin Type|
 |:-------------------------:|---------------------------------------------------------|:---------------------------------------------------------:|